Static and Dynamic BART for Rank-Order Data: Nonparametric Thurstone Models for Rank-Order Data

-Corollary~\ref{corollary:mixture} shows that both the filtering and smoothing distributions are proportional to finite mixtures.
-These alternative representations for the filtering and smoothing distributions can be used to design a more efficient algorithm for posterior inference based on a data augmentation approach coupled with a Metropolis-Hastings step (see Section~\ref{sec:inference}).
+Corollary~\ref{corollary:mixture} shows that both the filtering and smoothing distributions are proportional to finite mixtures. {The alternative representation for the filtering distribution and mixture distributions for backward sampling (see the Supplement)} can be used to design a more efficient algorithm for posterior inference based on a data augmentation approach coupled with a Metropolis-Hastings step (see Section~\ref{sec:inference}).

 \begin{corollary}[Mixture representations] At each time $t=1,\ldots,T$, the filtering distribution is proportional to the finite mixture:

 with weights $w^F_{\K, t}$ and components $u^F_{\K, t}(\z_t) = \bar{u}^F_{\K, t}(\z_t) / n_{\K, t}$, where